Thyrse/Matcha/README.md

 ### About

-Dating site allowing user to find their soulmate.
+Dating site allowing users to find their soulmate.
 Contains a popularity system and every classic feature usually found on a dating site including filters like distance, age, sexual orientation, etc.

 ## Techs